aalto-ics-kepaco/ProjSe/README.md

 >            nitem   maximum number of x variables selected

->            ilocal  =1 X,Y cenralized =0 not
+>            ilocal  =1 X,Y centralized =0 not

 >            iscale  =1 X,Y normalized row wise to have length 1 = 0 not

->    Output  lorder  list of x variables aranged by selection order
+>    Output  lorder  list of x variables arranged by selection order

 >    """